John Robert Mize

 It was just the aging Mize's luck that the Yankees had a platoon-happy manager in Casey Stengel.
 Though used even less than by the Giants, the thirty-six-year-old Mize was given valuable roles as a part-time first baseman and Stengel's go-to pinch-hitter.
 Winning five World Series rings in five straight years kept the former malcontent turned elder statesman well rewarded.
 In the 1952 World Series against the Brooklyn Dodgers he hit 3 home runs, one as a pinch-hitter, and was robbed of a 4th by Dodgers right fielder Carl Furillo, who made a leaping catch above the fence in the 11th inning to preserve a win for the Dodgers.

-Mize holds the major league record for the most 3 homer games, a feat he performed 6 times.
-He also was the only player to do it in both leagues — 5 times in the National League and once in the American League.
+Mize holds the major league record for the most three-homer games, a feat he performed 6 times, tied with Sammy Sosa and Mookie Betts.
+He also was the first player to do it in both leagues — 5 times in the National League and once in the American League.
 He finished his career with 359 round trippers.
 Like DiMaggio, Williams, and Greenberg, all of whom spent at least 3 years in the military at the peak of their power, Mize undoubtedly lost scores of homers because of his service.

-Mize was the first to smear mud under his eyes to reduce glare, and was so focussed and comfortable as a hitter he never stepped out of the batter's box between pitches.
+Mize was the first to smear mud under his eyes to reduce glare, and was so focused and comfortable as a hitter he never stepped out of the batter's box between pitches.